axibase/atsd/integration/kafka/README.md

  match($0, /CommitTime\ ([^,]+)/) { print meta "," meta_offset "," substr( $0, RSTART+11, RLENGTH-11 ) }' > consumer_offset.csv
 ```

-1. Import [csv-parser](resources/csv-parser-consumer-offset.xml) into ATSD on `Data -> CSV Parsers` page
+1. Import [csv-parser](resources/csv-parser-consumer-offset.xml) into ATSD on the `Data > CSV Parsers` page
-1. Select imported consumer-offset parser and upload the consumer_offset.csv file.
+1. Select the imported 'consumer-offset' parser and upload the 'consumer_offset.csv' file.
-1. Check that entity `kafka` created and metric `consumer_offset` is available on the Metrics tab in ATSD.
+1. Check that `kafka` entity was created and that metric `consumer_offset` is available on the Metrics tab in ATSD.
-1. Import the following [portal](resources/consumer-lag.xml) into ATSD and customize the topic name to view the consumer lag.
+1. Import [consumer lag portal](resources/consumer-lag.xml) into ATSD and change the topic name to view the consumer lag.

 ![](images/consumer_lag.png)